daxadax/YeastBot-on-Rails/README.md

 #To Do

  * Remove search term from 'other popular styles'
- * Improve search function - possibly implement jQuery combobox?
+ * ~Improve search function~ possibly implement jQuery combobox?
  * Test more than successful GET
  * Download YEASTBOT DB daily/weekly to use locally so queries are minimized